10yard/dkafe/readme.md

 ### For Raspberry Pi (Model 4)

 1. Mame v0.196 to v0.236 from https://www.mamedev.org/ .
-LUA interface and plugins are tested against this version.
+LUA interface and plugins are tested against these versions.
 Mamedev binaries are not generally available for Raspberry Pi so you will have to compile your own.
 See readme.txt in **\dkwolf** folder
 2. Advance Mame from https://www.advancemame.it/download